 I know this info is a lot to take in, and I would never suggest that someone dive into blogging head first and try to do EVERYTHING I listed above all at once.
 If you do, you’ll overwhelm yourself with information you haven’t had time to process and give up long before you ever get anywhere.

 For that reason, I recommend investing in a blogging e-course.

 Blogging e-courses vary greatly in price.
 Many are very expensive, while others are more budget-friendly.
 And I’m all about making sure I list options that are within reach of everyone, regardless of budget, so here are two fantastic blogging e-courses that I’ve been through and can vouch for:

 Blog By Number – $47 – This course was created by Suzi Whitford of Start a Mom Blog.
 It’s ideal if you can’t afford to spend much on a course and you also do not have a blog set up yet.
 Suzi walks you through everything step by step, beginning with setting up your domain name and hosting, getting traffic to your blog, and making that first dollar.
 It’s detailed and very high-quality, and as a professional blogger who’s been through a LOT of courses, I can tell you it’s worth every penny of that $47.

 Elite Blog Academy is the first blogging course I invested in.
-I purchased it in 2014 and in 2015, I had my first six-figure year from blogging.
+I purchased it in 2014.
+And then in 2015, I had my first six-figure year from blogging.
 The course taught me where to focus my efforts in getting traffic, how to improve the structure of my site, and of course how to make money.
 Elite Blog Academy is only open a few times a year, but you can get on the wait list now so you’ll know when it re-opens.